Introduction

 Not all 128 lanes on EPYC/Threadripper Pro are available for PCIe slots.
 Platforms reserve lanes for chipset connectivity, BMC, and onboard devices.
 Expect 96-112 lanes available for expansion cards.

-Why the Platform Investment Pays Off
+When the Platform Investment Pays Off

 A typical high-end GPU costs $1,600-2,000 (RTX 4090, A5000).
 Four of them: $6,400-8,000.
 A Threadripper Pro workstation costs $3,000-6,000 more than a comparable desktop build once you factor in the CPU ($1,500-5,000+), TRX50 motherboard ($800-1,200), and quad-channel ECC memory requirements.